jonathanduvan/hack-a-thing-textrazor/README.md

 ## Watson + Genius Song Analyzer

 ### Purpose
 The application takes a song title and artist name from the user and accesses the lyrics using the Genius API and basic web scraping.
-The lyrics are then placed through IBM Watson's tone analyzer, which detects scores for emotions: Aner, Fear, Joy, Sadness, Analytical, Confident, and Tentative.
+The lyrics are then placed through IBM Watson's tone analyzer, which detects scores for emotions: Anger, Fear, Joy, Sadness, Analytical, Confident, and Tentative.
+The scores reflect the percentage of confidence Watson has in the matching the tone with the song/line.

 Tones and scores are displayed for the overall song, as well as for each lyrical line.